Camp County, Texas

 Camp County is a county in the eastern part of Texas.
 As of the 2020 census, its population was 12,464.
 Its seat is Pittsburg.
 The county was founded in 1874 and is named for John Lafayette Camp, a Texas politician.
+Camp County is a part of the Mount Pleasant micropolitan area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 203 sqmi, of which 7.4 sqmi (3.6%) are covered by water.
-It is the third smallest county by area in Texas.
+It is the third-smallest county by area in Texas.